-As you have probably have read, I’m in LOVE with Santa Barbara’s County Wine Country.
+As you have probably read, I’m in LOVE with Santa Barbara County’s Wine Country.
 Why?
-Because they are making some of California’s most incredible wines especially if you enjoy cold climate Pinot Noir or Chardonnay which are two of my favorites.
-Below is a list of my Top 10 favorite Lompoc Wine Ghetto Tasting Rooms & Wineries.
-If you want to see some other great Santa Barbara County Wines read more here.
-Happy wine tasting I hope you enjoy!
+Because they are making some of California’s most incredible wines, especially if you enjoy cold climate Pinot Noir or Chardonnay (which I absolutely do).
+Below is a list of my Top 10 Favorite Lompoc Wineries & Wine Ghetto Tasting Rooms.
+If you want to see some other great Santa Barbara County Wines, read more here.
+Happy wine tasting and I hope you enjoy!

-Another tasting room I have really enjoyed is Palmina Wines.
-With a focus on Italian varietals using California grown grapes this is very charming with delicious wines.
-Winemaker Steve realized that California and Italy have unique microclimates – Piemonte, Friuli and Santa Barbara County—that are similar.
-All climates feature cold air pushing warm air to create growing conditions that provide enough sunlight to help fully develop fruit flavors.
-And all three regions enjoy cool night temperatures that maintain the grape’s natural acidity levels, and which allow winemakers to create wines with a balance of fruit, tannin and acid.
-Speaking of great food wines be sure to try the cheese pairing which they offer when you visit the wine tasting room.
+Another tasting room I really enjoyed is Palmina Wines where Steve Clifton also makes his Burgundian varietals under the La Voix Wines.
+With a focus on Italian varietals using California-grown grapes, this tasting room is very charming and has really delicious wines.
+Winemaker Steve realized that California and Italy have microclimates—specifically, Piemonte, Friuli, and Santa Barbara County—that are similar.
+All climates feature cold air pushing warm air to create growing conditions that provide enough natural sunlight to help fully develop fruit flavors.
+All three regions enjoy cool night temperatures that help to maintain the grape’s natural acidity levels and allow winemakers to create wines with a balance of fruit, tannin, and acid.
+Speaking of wines that go well with food, be sure to try the cheese pairing which they offer when you visit the wine tasting room.
+This truly deserves a spot on my list of Top Lompoc Wineries.
 1520 E Chestnut Ct, Lompoc, CA 93436.

 A wine brand that I learned about on my most recent visit was Kita Wines.
-Their philosophy is creating wine that is a balance between soil, climate, location and taste.
-All of their wines are hand harvested and the fruit is hand sorted in the vineyard and again in the winery to ensure only the best grapes are carried into the wines.
-Kita wines symbolize the essence of terroir driven winemaking.
+Their philosophy is to create wine that is a balance between soil, climate, location, and taste.
+All of their wines are hand-harvested and the fruit is hand-sorted in the vineyard and the winery.
+This is to ensure that only the best grapes are carried into the wines.
+Kita wines symbolize the essence of terroir-driven winemaking.
 300 North 12th Street, Unit 1A

 Lompoc, CA 93436.

-Tyler Winery is another great winery located in the Lompoc Wine Ghetto dedicated to producing wines of delicacy and balance, where structure and nuance are favored above all else.
-Tyler Winery is making Pinot Noir and Chardonnay (as expected for this region), they also make a Cabernet Franc which was a bit more surprising and they also have another table Lieu Dit with some really lovely lighter white wines.
-300 N 12th St #4a, Lompoc, CA 93436
+Tyler Winery is another great winery among the many Lompoc Wineries located in the Lompoc Wine Ghetto dedicated to producing wines of delicacy and balance, where structure and nuance are favored above all else.
+The winery makes a Pinot Noir and Chardonnay, and also a Cabernet Franc.
+They also have another table, Lieu Dit, which has some lovely white wines.
+300 N 12th St #4a, Lompoc, CA 93436.

 Brewer Clifton is another tasting room you must see when visiting the Lompoc Wine Ghetto.
-They aim to be singular and true to the region as they follow our pursuit.
-They do everything in their powers to display and celebrate it in as honest and impactful manner possible.
-I tasted through every single Pinot Noir & Chardonnay here and truly enjoyed these wines.
-329 North F Street, Lompoc, CA 93436
+They aim to be singular and true to the region.
+They do everything in their power to display and celebrate it in as honest and impactful a manner as possible.
+I tasted every single Pinot Noir & Chardonnay here and truly enjoyed each wine.
+329 North F Street, Lompoc, CA 93436.